comportnx/compack-mods/README.md

 ### Simplified Travel

-`Characters start with a National road atlas: a reusable road map & fast-travel tool.`
+`Characters start with a national road map: a reusable road map & fast-travel tool.`

 Adds a 'national road map' item with two functions.
 First, it works as a reusable road map, revealing nearby roads without being consumed.
-Second, it lets the player pick a destination on their map within the explored zone* and travel there automatically, without needing to manually route around danger.
+Second, it lets the player pick a destination on their map within the 'explored zone' and travel there automatically, without needing to manually route around danger.
 I wanted this to travel between faction camps without a lot of micro-management, but it may have other uses as well.

-* The explored zone is a rectangle with edges described by the furthest you've traveled in each cardinal direction.
+(The explored zone is a rectangle with edges described by the furthest you've traveled in each cardinal direction)

 ### Reach3 Patch